 Me, I'm all about the design.
 I could tell you about all of the awards I've won in the past.* But those really aren't important.
 What is important is creating the most fantastic design I can for my clients.
 I enjoy working with my clients to achieve the best possible solution for their design problems.
 Communication and mind reading** are two of the most important tools I have for making my clients happy.
 Because that's what's really important–happy, satisfied clients who come back for more design.

 Inspiration doesn't always come when I expect it.
-Sometimes the great ideas come when I'm walking in the rain with my two-year old, tickling my seven-year old, scribbling with crayons or doing anything but trying to come up with a good idea.
+Sometimes the great ideas come when I'm walking in the park with my four-year old, tickling my eight-year old, scribbling with crayons or doing anything but trying to come up with a good idea.
 My cats inspired "pounce. nap. create."
 I pounce when I have a good idea and put it down on whatever paper I can find.
 Pouncing also refers to play, which is an important part of the creative process.
 When I'm thinking about a new idea– a nap or just relaxing can help ideas bubble to the surface.
 And I think that "create" is pretty self explanatory.
 Creation is what brings ideas to life.*Ok, ok, if you must know, my design work won numerous awards during my seven years as Art Director at Bright Ideas Group in Macon, Georgia.
 In 2002, I left Bright Ideas Group and opened the doors to my freelance design business–Black Cat Studios.
-Since then, I've lived and worked in Tokyo, Japan, Dayton, Ohio and am now based out of Anchorage, Alaska.
-I'm happy to say that I've kept several clients coming back for more design over the past ten years.
+Since then, I've lived and worked in Tokyo, Japan, Dayton, Ohio, Anchorage, Alaska, and am now based out of Vacaville, California.
+I'm happy to say that I've kept several clients coming back for more design over the past twelve years.

 **I don't really have ESP, but some of my clients claim that I do.